SBC - Edge Computing: 6 Uses Cases for Industrial IoT

 Single-Board Computers (SBCs) vs Commodity Computers for Edge Platforms

-Using Single-Board Computers (SBCs) as Computing Device to "Sense" at the Edge
+Single-Board Computers (SBCs) used as Egde Device

-The Internet of Things (IoT) requires both cloud-based data centers and edge processing to function efficiently.
+IIoT requires both cloud-based data centers and edge processing to function efficiently.
 While cloud-based resources offer mass storage, processing power, and security, they can also experience latency issues and increased exposure to hackers.
 To combat these issues, processing and analytics can be performed at the edge with the help of single-board computers (SBCs).

 Use Case Examples for IIoT Edge Computing with Single-Board Computers (SBCs)

-Use Case: Warehouse Visualization:
+- Use Case: Warehouse Visualization:

 A visualized warehouse requires a data warehousing system and needs the installation of sensors to collect real-time data.
 These sensors can be installed on goods, shelves, trucks, and even on staff to collect important data such as temperature, humidity, transport location, motion status and more during the logistics process.
 The data is transmitted to a Single-board Computer like LattePanda 3 Delta, and after analysis and processing, can be displayed on the visualized warehouse interface, allowing warehouse managers to easily understand inventory status for daily management and decision-making.